Zagreb Electric Tram: Ticketing system

-Tram and bus tickets can be bought at normal and ZET kiosks or in the vehicle from the driver, for cash only.
-The yellow ticket scan machines are located next to the driver cabin in a bus, or at the front and the back of a tram.
-Starting in 2024, it is possible to deposit money into the MojZET app and scan the QR code next to the tram doors to buy the ticket.
-ZET also sell transport passes for a month or a year.
-People under 18 and over 65 don’t have to pay for a pass, but have to have it present, while students get a discount.
-ZET employs ticket inspectors to inforce the rules.
+Tram and bus tickets can be bought at standard or specialized ZET kiosks or in the vehicle from the driver, though for cash only.
+Yellow ticket scan machines are located next to the driver cabin in a bus, and at the front and the back of a tram.
+Starting in 2024, it is possible to deposit money into the MojZET app and scan the QR code next to the doors to buy the ticket.
+ZET sell monthly and yearly transport passes, which people under 18 and over 65 get for free but have to have a transport card present, while students and people with disabilities get a discount.
+Ticket inspectors enforce the rules.

 Ridership

 According to research from 2005, urban public transport allowed for approximately 41.26% of all trips in Zagreb.